-Worker’s compensation is a specialized area of law which applies to employees who are injured at work.
+Worker’s compensation is a specialized area of law that applies to employees who are injured at work.
 When an employee is hurt on the job or contracts a disease related to employment, the employer must compensate that employee for those injuries.

 Workers’ compensation is a no-fault system, meaning that an employee does not have to prove his employer was negligent in causing injury.
 All the employee needs to show is that the injury is work-related.
 When an employee has a claim against the employer, the employee’s sole remedy is for workers’ compensation benefits, with one exception — when the employer intentionally causes the injury.

 A worker’s compensation attorney can advise you as to your potential remedies.
-Generally, an injured worker is entitled to wage loss benefits during the period of disability, work-related medical expenses including mileage expenses for medical treatment.
+Generally, an injured worker is entitled to wage loss benefits during the period of disability and work-related medical expenses including mileage expenses for medical treatment.
 When a family member has died as the result of injuries sustained at work, the surviving family members can receive death benefits and burial expenses.

-If you, or a family member, have been injured in a workplace accident, contact one of the experienced worker’s compensation attorneys at deGravelles & Palmintier to learn about your rights.
+If you, or a family member, have been injured in a workplace accident, contact one of the experienced worker’s compensation attorneys at deGravelles & Palmintier to learn more about your rights.

 Call 225-325-7935 or contact us now for a free consultation.